Fund charges and costs

 These fees are known collectively as the Ongoing Charges Figure (OCF).
 The OCF is an industry standard way of measuring the aggregate effect of a number of these charges.

 The OCF is expressed as a percentage of the daily NAV (Net Asset Value) of each fund share/unit class.

-The OCF excludes the costs of buying or selling assets for the fund (unless these assets are shares of another fund).
+The OCF excludes the costs of buying or selling assets of the fund.

 The OCF for each fund is calculated annually (as at 31st December) based on each fund's historic expenses for the previous year.
 This figure is monitored through out the year to ensure it remains appropriate, if not it will be updated.
 This figure may vary from year to year.

 Each fund's OCF can be found in the KIID document; available from our Fund Centre.